094459/newsletter-oss-projects/README.md

 [glide-for-redis](https://aws-oss.beachgeek.co.uk/3l2) or General Language Independent Driver for the Enterprise (GLIDE) for Redis (mayeb GLIDER would have been cooler :-) is a new open source client for Redis that works with any Redis distribution that adheres to the Redis Serialization Protocol (RESP) specification.
 The client is optimised for security, performance, minimal downtime, and observability, and comes pre-configured with best practices learned from over a decade of operating Redis-compatible services used by hundreds of thousands of customers. (#185)

+**graphc**

+[graphc](https://aws-oss.beachgeek.co.uk/4hw) (stands for "graph console")  and is a really nice interactive text user interface from **Dhruv Thakur** that lets you query Neo4j/AWS Neptune databases via the command line.(#213)

 **guidance-for-natural-language-queries-of-relational-databases-on-aws**

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**iceberg_navigator**

+[iceberg_navigator](https://aws-oss.beachgeek.co.uk/4hu) is a command line tool from **AWS Community Builder Aki** to makes it easy to navigate and inspect Apache Iceberg snapshot histories.
+It uses PyIceberg with AWS Glue REST Catalog to list, show details, and visualise snapshot lineage graphs for Iceberg tables stored on S3.
+He has also put together a blog post, [Building a CLI Tool to Visualize AWS Iceberg Table Snapshot History](https://dev.to/aws-builders/building-a-cli-tool-to-visualize-aws-iceberg-table-snapshot-history-4cfp) that is a helpful walkthrough of the project and code. (#213)

 **kafka-client-metrics-to-cloudwatch-with-kip-714**